-Robustness is a crucial aspect of bias detection in PLMs, and many existing methods have been found to have limitations in this regard \cite{delobelle-etal-2022-measuring}.
-We compare robustness of \themethod to different setups by assessing the similarity in predictions via Pearson's $r$ across languages.
+Robustness is a crucial aspect of bias detection in PLMs, and many existing methods have limitations in this regard \cite{delobelle-etal-2022-measuring}.
+We compare robustness of \themethod to different setups by assessing the similarity in predictions via Pearson's $r$ ($<0.01$ p-value) across languages.

 \textbf{Classifier}: We compare SVM and MLP classifiers on six language models and four template sources.
-For each experiment, we observe a significant correlation with an average r of 0.89.\\ \textbf{Template Source}: To demonstrate that our results are not specific the design of our templates with neutral adjectives, we compare them to modified EEC \cite{kiritchenko-mohammad-2018-examining} templates with positive and negative adjectives (see Table \ref{table:appendix_eec_templates}).
+For each experiment, we observe a significant correlation with an average r of 0.94.

+\textbf{Template Source}: To demonstrate that our results are not specific to the design of our templates with neutral adjectives, we compare them to modified EEC \cite{kiritchenko-mohammad-2018-examining} templates with positive and negative adjectives (see Table \ref{table:appendix_eec_templates}).
 As EEC templates are in English, we only compare English PLMs (but by extending to four BERT and two RoBERTa variants) and two different classifiers.
-We observe a significant linear correlation for each setup with an average 0.85 r.\\ \textbf{Template vs. Corpus Examples}: We compare our template approach to mC4 examples.
-For PLMs in six languages and two classifiers, we observe a significant correlation with an average 0.87 r, except for Arabic where there is a significant difference between corpus examples and templates.\footnote{Our rather naive substitution strategy generates grammatical errors for Arabic due to lack of agreement in definiteness, number, gender, and case.}\\ \textbf{Corpus Source}: We investigate the importance of the corpus source by comparing Wikipedia and mC4 examples in six monolingual PLMs and two classifiers.
-We observe significant correlations for each combination, with an average 0.97 r.
+We observe a significant linear correlation for each setup with an average 0.83 r.

+\textbf{Template vs. Corpus Examples}: We compare our template approach to mC4 examples.
+For PLMs in six languages and two classifiers, we observe a significant correlation with an average 0.89 r, except for Arabic where there is a significant difference between corpus examples and templates.

+\textbf{Corpus Source}: We investigate the importance of the corpus source by comparing Wikipedia and mC4 examples in six monolingual PLMs and two classifiers.
+We observe significant correlations for each combination, with an average 0.98 r.